hashicorp/consul/website/source/docs/guides/kubernetes-reference.html.md

 The Consul datacenter in Kubernetes will function the same as a platform independent Consul datacenter.
-Agents will communicate over LAN Gossip, servers will participate in the Raft consensus and quorum, and client requests will be forwarded to the leading server with the RPC.
+Agents will communicate over LAN Gossip, servers will participate in the Raft consensus and quorum, and client requests will be forwarded to the servers via RPCs.

 ### Consul Datacenter with a Kubernetes Cluster